2009 Karachi bombing

-The 2009 Karachi bombing or Ashura attack took place on 28 December 2009 inside a Shi'ite procession commemorating the day of Ashura, at Muhammad Ali Jinnah Road, Karachi.
-Ashura is the holiest of days for followers of Shia Islam and marks the anniversary of the death of Hussain, grandson of the Islamic prophet Muhammad, who was killed at the battle of Karbala in 680.
+The 2009 Karachi bombing or Ashura attack took place on 28 December 2009 inside a Shia procession commemorating the day of Ashura, at Muhammad Ali Jinnah Road, Karachi, Pakistan.
+Ashura is the holiest of days for followers of Shia Islam and marks the anniversary of the death of Imam Hussain, grandson of the Islamic prophet Muhammad, who was killed at the Battle of Karbala in 680.
 At least 30 people were initially reported to have been killed, later figures revealed even more deaths while dozens were left injured in the wake of the attack.
 The attacker marched amongst the procession with tens of thousands of people attending the march.
 There is some speculation amongst officials as to whether the nature of the blast was that of a suicide attack or a remotely detonated or planted bomb.

 The attack

-On 28 December, a bomb blasted the Shi'ite procession moving across a marked route on the Mohammad Ali Jinnah Road in Karachi, Pakistan's biggest city.
+On 28 December, a bomb blasted the Shia procession moving across a marked route on the Mohammad Ali Jinnah Road in Karachi, Pakistan's biggest city.
 Of tradition, the procession marked the death anniversary of the third Imam and the grandson of Muhammad.
-The bomber walked amongst the tens of thousands of Shi'ite followers and attacked from within the walking procession resulting in fatal injuries to 43 people.
+The bomber walked amongst the tens of thousands of Shia followers and attacked from within the walking procession resulting in fatal injuries to 43 people.

 Karachi has been involved in sectarian violence in the past and as a result, the Shia crowd turned hostile and immediately following the blast, turned their anger on the ambulance workers, security forces, and journalists on site.
 Riots sparked throughout the city as mourners continued to stone ambulances and torch cars.
 Despite the City Government's appeal for a calmer reaction, the place of the original incident was set ablaze by the angry crowd.
 Around 3,000 shops in the neighboring markets fell victim to the arson as people looted and then blazed the shops.
 Aggressive reactions resulted in the destruction of businesses incurring losses of up to a few billion rupees.